ukparliament/ApiManagement/readme.md

 * tsv [(Tab-separated values)](http://en.wikipedia.org/wiki/Tab-separated_values)

 The full list of formats can be seen when using an API.
-For instance, viewing [Stephen Hammond](https://beta.parliament.uk/people/bpM8fJmB)'s entry on the WebSite contains references to the fixed query APIs in the HTML:
+For instance, viewing [Stephen Hammond](https://beta.parliament.uk/people/bpM8fJmB)'s entry on the WebSite contains references to the `person_by_id` fixed query APIs in the HTML, like so:

 * `<link href="https://api.parliament.uk/Live/fixed-query/person_by_id?person_id=bpM8fJmB" rel="alternate" type="text/turtle">`

-The `type` parameters specify the format; similar lines show the other formats available.
+The `type` parameters specify the format so similar lines to this one show the other formats available.

 Associated with APIs are policies governing their use.
 Publicly facing APIs can have policies which:
 * provide caching